Arin0402/Data-structures-and-Algorithms/22_CRT/Day 16.md

         Every path from the root to a leaf contains the same number of black nodes (this ensures the tree remains approximately balanced).

+    - Time complexty of operations if we are using string as keys is log(N)*(size of string)

 # Internal working of unordered map

     - In C++, unordered_map is typically implemented as a hash table.